 Sounds too good to be true?
 In Taskade, the team can write and edit meeting notes with the help of AI.
 All this happens during the meeting, in the same project, at the same time.

 And here’s the best part.
-You can use Taskade’s /expand command to create a list of meeting action items based on long-form notes taken during the meeting.
-Here’s how it works. 👇
+You can use Taskade’s Generate Action Items bulk command to create a list of meeting action items based on long-form notes you take during the meetings.

 Learning and Education